BST Insert

 Designing Recursive Algorithms

-Here are the main steps to designing a recursive algorithm:
+Here are the main steps in designing a recursive algorithm:

 - Identify precisely what the algorithm will do.